stampchain-io/btc_stamps/README.md

 ## Indexer Exection via Docker:

+- Option 1:

 Revise your variables in docker-compose

-`cp docker-compose-sample.yml docker-compose.yml`
+`cp docker/docker-compose-sample.yml docker/docker-compose.yml`

 Execute the indexer which creates docker instances for the indexer application, MySQL Database, Grafana for visualization, and Adminer for MySQL management

-`docker-compose up -d`
+`cd docker && docker-compose up -d`

 View indexer application logs:

-`docker-compose logs -f app`
+`cd docker && docker-compose logs -f app`

+- Option 2:
+You can use the Makefile to start all the services `make dup`

+View indexer application logs:
+`make logs`

 ## Local Execution w/o Docker: